Seven Hidden Downsides of Dividend Investing, From a Financial Adviser

 Profit and prosper with the best of Kiplinger's advice on investing, taxes, retirement, personal finance and much more.
 Delivered daily.
 Enter your email in the box and click Sign Me Up.

-As founder and president of Michigan-based Thatcher Wealth Management, William Thatcher’s goal is to help his clients create successful retirement plans tailored to their specific needs.
-He passed the Series 65 securities exam and is an Investment Adviser Representative (IAR).
-He is life and health insurance licensed and has earned the National Social Security Association’s National Social Security Adviser designation.
-William is a graduate of Calvin University and started his career as an entrepreneur, co-founding the award-winning financial software company Anvil.
-He enjoys playing tennis, volunteering at church, hiking, spending time with friends and family, and he is passionate about giving back to the Grand Rapids community.
+As founder and president of Michigan-based Thatcher Wealth Management, William Thatcher helps his clients create successful retirement plans tailored to their specific needs.
+He passed the Series 65 securities exam and is a Registered Investment Adviser Representative (RIAR).
+He is licensed in life and health insurance and has earned the National Social Security Association's National Social Security Adviser designation.

 -